manugupta-or/homepage-v0/_pages/cv.md

 <b>Research Interests</b>

-I am interested in developing theory, algorithms and controls for complex random (or deterministic) environment.
+Theory, applications, algorithms and controls in complex random or deterministic environment.

 More broadly, I am excited by research at the intersection of computer science, mathematics, statistics and their applications in scientific discovery.